Nurha20-24/react-exercises/webdev-react/README.md

-Open [File Upload in React: Lab assignment 1](https://users.metropolia.fi/~nurha/upload/) to view it in the browser.
+Open [Tailwind CSS: Lab assignment 1, 2 & 3](https://users.metropolia.fi/~nurha/tailwind/) to view it in the browser.